iggymacd/MustacheDartPort/README.md

     <b>1949</b>
     <b>&copy;</b>

-Usage, as shown in one the tests:
+Usage, as shown in one of the tests:

     TemplateFactory tf = new TemplateFactory();
     Future<Template> futureTemplate = tf.compile('views/index.template');